5-gallon fish tanks can add a stylish and sleek look to your home and there are lots of styles and designs available.

 Most Affordable: MarineLand Portrait Glass LED Aquarium Kit

-This is a beautiful tank which will look great in any room of your home.
+This is a beautiful tank that will look great in any room of your home.
 With rounded corners, your view will be unobstructed when you watch your fish swimming around.

-The lighting system also has a daylight and moonlight setting to replicate your their natural habitat.
+The lighting system also has daylight and moonlight setting to replicate their natural habitat.
 The white LEDs replicate the sunlight, whereas the blue LEDs create a moonlight glow.

-On the top of the tank there is a glass canopy which slides on and off.
+On the top of the tank, there is a glass canopy that slides on and off.